Local Holophane V-Maxs

 A characteristic of the V-Max lantern is the chevron-shaped area that houses the LEDs.
 The lantern is modular, and up to eight separate chevrons can be fitted.

-The single chevron houses four separate clusters, with each cluster comprising four LEDs.
+As these lanterns are installed at higher mounting heights than the Etwall example is, here, the single chevron houses four separate clusters, with each cluster comprising four LEDs.